jundalisay/superb/content/en/social/economics/end-of-capitalism.md

 The changing points then plot the changing quality or quantity of the meals and serve as a record of actual meal-events.
 The mother can then fairly demand from her children to excel in their own tasks, such as in their chores or in grades in school, in exchange for the benefits that they get from her.

-Since the points are quantification of events, their values do not inflate over time.
+Since the points are quantification of past events, their values do not inflate over time.
 The system also requires its members to be tightly-knit, having common interest.

 An economic system based on points are therefore inflation-resistant and far less volatile than a money-based system.
 It also creates a tighter, more integrated, and responsive local economy that is organized into hubs and spokes.
 In our dinner example, the mother is the hub and the children are her spokes.

 The money system, on the contrary, is arbitrary, disorganized, and fragmented since it relies on selfish-interest instead of the common-interest.
 These qualities cause prices to rise and fall wildly, with economic damage spreading uncontrollably.
 This is beneficial for speculators who buy and sell things to take advantage of price movements, following the maxim of 'buy low, sell high'.

-## The Balance Sheet in a Capitalist System
+### The Balance Sheet in a Capitalist System

 Captialists use this maxim on equity by buying or investing in cheap stocks or startups, and then selling them when they become expensive.<!--  They buy corporate stocks cheap, and then sell them when the corporation does an initial public offering. -->